michaeljolley/michaeljolley.github.io/_posts/2019/2019-05-20-code-of-conduct-and-contributions-in-public-repositories-.md

 and wanted to help.
-The benefit to the stream is that viewers can see the process we use to submit pull requests, our branching strategies, etc. However, for those that want to join in on the fun later, it's likely that their pull requests will be directed to the wrong branch or perhaps for an issue that is in progress by another contributor.
+The benefit to the stream is that viewers can see the process we use to submit pull requests, our branching strategies, etc. However, for those that want to join in on the fun later, it's likely that their pull requests will be directed to the wrong branch or perhaps for an issue that is already in progress by another contributor.

 To help, I went on a search for example `CONTRIBUTING.md` files across GitHub.
 There were several great examples.
 A few are: